Buster Posey Catchers Clinic Inspiring young athletes

-WICHITA, KAN.- Athletes from the Wichita area woke up early during summer vacation for an opportunity to learn from some of the best catchers in the country.
+WICHITA, Kan.
+(KSNW) – Athletes from the Wichita area woke up early during summer vacation for an opportunity to learn from some of the best catchers in the country.

 Buster Posey National Catcher of the Year finalist Eric Young and number one MLB draft pick Adley Rutschman spent Thursday at Eck Stadium with more than 100 bright eyed boys and girls eager to learn from the stars.